LPD-EPFL/ukharon-artifacts/README.md

 # Overview
 uKharon is a membership service for microsecond applications.

-This repository contains the artifacts and instructions needed to reproduce the experiments in the ATC submission.
+This repository contains the artifacts and instructions needed to reproduce the experiments in uKharon's ATC paper.
 More precisely, it contains:
 * Instructions on how to build and install the custom Linux kernel as well as the failure detection module.
 * Instructions on how to build the payloads for the different experiments.